Lumi-supercomputer/lumi-userguide/docs/firststeps/SSH-keys.md

 === "For users with a Finnish allocation"

-    Now that you have generated your key pair, you need register up your **public** key in your MyCSC [:material-account: **user profile**][mycsc-profile].
+    Now that you have generated your key pair, you need register your **public** key in your MyCSC [:material-account: **user profile**][mycsc-profile].

     To register your key with [MyCSC][mycsc-profile], click on *My Profile* item of the menu on the left as shown in the figure below.
 Then scroll to the end and in the *SSH PUBLIC KEYS* panel click the *Modify* button.
-From here, click the *Add new* button and paste your new public key in the text area and click *Add*.
+From here, click the *Add new* button and paste the content of your **public** key in the text area and click *Add*.

     <figure>